flexera-public/policy_templates/cost/aws/unused_ip_addresses/README.md

 This policy has the following input parameters required when launching the policy.

 - *Allowed Regions* - A list of allowed regions for an AWS account.
-Please enter the allowed regions code if SCP is enabled, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in AWS.
-If in case disabled regions are entered then the policy will throw an error.
+Please enter the allowed regions code if SCP is enabled, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in AWS; otherwise, the policy may fail on regions that are disabled via SCP.
 Leave blank to consider all the regions.
 - *Email addresses* - Email addresses of the recipients you wish to notify when new incidents are created
 - *Exclusion Tags* - A list of AWS tags to ignore Elastic IPs.
 Format: Key=Value.
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).